Biog & Other Plays

 “The voice of British Asian cinema gets louder and more confident…The pick is the Glasgow-set Curry and Irn-Bru.”
 CURRY AND IRN-BRU, BBC Website

-She wrote and directed the short film Hope, screened at the Cameo in the Scottish Mental Health Arts and Film Festival 2009.
+She wrote and produced a short film poem At Rana Plaza, about the Seamstress who was the last survivor pulled out of the wreckage of the collapsed building in Bangladesh in 2013; and wrote and directed the short film Hope, screened at the Cameo in the Scottish Mental Health Arts and Film Festival 2009.

 As an actor, she appeared in the short film Daddy’s Girl, winner of numerous awards including the Prix Spécial De Jury for Short Film, Cannes Film Festival 2001 and co-produced the short film My Daughter’s Face which won awards at festivals in Palm Springs, Vendome in France and Pescara in Italy.